simonbesnard1/gedidb/doc/user/basics.setup.rst

 Configuration files
 *******************

-To maximize the functionality of **gediDB**, it’s essential to configure key settings using the `data_config.yml` and `db_scheme.sql` files.
+To maximize the functionality of gediDB, it’s essential to configure key settings using the `data_config.yml` and `db_scheme.sql` files.
 These files specify important parameters, ensuring efficient data handling, database connection, and alignment with your processing needs.

 =======================
 Data configuration file